Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Memory Management of Compressed Tensors

 \subsection{Hiding Miss Latency Behind Computations}

-\mysubsubsection{Management of tiled data in double-buffered memory} On-chip buffers are typically not large enough to accommodate all tensors, e.g., larger feature maps or weights of deep models.
-Therefore, execution of the loops is tiled for reusing certain tensors from the scratchpad, while repeatedly accessing other tensors from the off-chip memory \cite{parashar2017scnn, yang2018dnn, chen2016eyeriss}.
-Since scratchpads are non-coherent and their management is software-directed, data needs to be transferred between off-chip memory and scratchpads by programming the direct memory access (DMA) controller \cite{jouppi2017datacenter, dave2019dmazerunner}.

-For effective processing on the accelerator, it is crucial to keep PEs engaged in useful computations by interleaving computations with memory accesses.
-Such objective is usually achieved by double-buffering the scratchpads (aka ping-pong buffers) \cite{azizimazreah2019shortcut, shen2017maximizing, kim2017zena}.
-Loop optimization techniques for dataflow execution, like tiling and ordering of the loops, can determine sizes of tensor blocks to be managed in the memory and sequence of memory accesses such that tensors can be highly reused from the memory with reduced accesses to lower-level memory \cite{dave2019dmazerunner, yang2018dnn, parashar2017scnn, zhang2015optimizing, chen2016eyerissdataflow}.
+\mysubsubsection{Management of tiled data in double-buffered memory} On-chip buffers are typically not large enough to accommodate all tensors.
+Therefore, loops are tiled for reusing some tensors from buffers, while repeatedly accessing other tensors from the off-chip memory \cite{parashar2017scnn, chen2016eyeriss}.
+Since scratchpads are non-coherent and their management is software-directed, data is transferred by direct memory accesses (DMA) \cite{jouppi2017datacenter, dave2019dmazerunner}.
+PEs are kept engaged in useful computations by interleaving computations with memory accesses.
+Such an objective is usually achieved by double-buffering (aka ping-pong buffers) \cite{kim2017zena, zhou2018cambricon}.
+Loop optimization techniques, like loop tiling and ordering, can determine the sizes of tensor blocks to be managed in memories and sequence of memory accesses for high reuse and reduced data transfers \cite{dave2019dmazerunner, yang2018dnn}.